-A retiree may continue to work for the Diocese or be rehired by the Diocese and continue to receive all retirement benefits (pension and insurance) as long as he/she works fewer than 20 hours per week.
+A retiree may continue to work for the Diocese or be rehired by the Diocese and continue to receive all retirement benefits (pension and insurance) as long as he/she is classified as limited part-time or temp/occasional and expected to receive less than 800 eligible paid hours in the fiscal year.

-Retirees who return to working 20 or more hours per week have their monthly pension payment stopped.
-The pension payment for these individuals is recalculated and resumed at the time that they retire again or have their hours reduced to fewer than 20 per week.
+Retirees who return to working with a classification of regular part-time or regular full-time are expected to receive 800 or more eligible paid hours in the fiscal year.
+Therefore, their monthly pension payment will be stopped.
+The pension payment for these individuals is recalculated and resumed at the time that they retire again or have their classification changed to limited part-time or temp/occasional and expect to receive less than 800 eligible paid hours in the fiscal year.

-Retirees who return to working between 20 and 29 hours per week are eligible to continue their elected retiree insurance benefits.
-The retiree insurance benefits for those who return to working 30 or more hours per week, however, cease.
+Retirees who return to working with a classification of regular part-time are eligible to continue their elected retiree insurance benefits.
+The retiree insurance benefits for those who return to working with a classification of regular full-time, however, cease.
 Instead, these individuals are once again eligible for all benefits at the active lay employee rates.